-Chantilly Youth Association (CYA) and Southwestern Youth Association (SYA) have teamed up and created the Annual Froghair Golf Classic!
+Chantilly Youth Association (CYA) and Southwestern Youth Association (SYA) have teamed up for another great Annual Froghair Golf Classic!

 Together, CYA and SYA have over 24,000 annual participants in a host of youth sports.
 For many years, we have vigorously competed against each other and now we plan to take our healthy rivalry to the Golf Course!

 On a serious note, our programs are very similar and organizationally, we face many of the same challenges.
 We have worked very well together for many years and in hosting this event, all of the proceeds will be donated to support the CYA and SYA multi sport programs

 The FrogHair Golf Classic takes place on Friday, August 21, 2020 at Twin Lakes Golf Club in Clifton, start time is 9:00am.
 Bookmark the new website: www.FrogHairGolfClassic.com.
 A great big "THANK YOU" to Demosphere for donating this site.
 We will be updating the site periodically over the coming weeks so stay tuned!